barcek/deye/README.md

 ## How?

 The `deye` command takes as its first argument a string representing the set of permissions or other options required.
-The string is as short as one character per permission or option, or three characters ('all') for every available permission at once.
+The string has one character per single permission or other option, or three characters ('all') for every permission at once.

 For the full set of characters available, see [Mapping](#mapping) below.